kylos101/CircuitBreaker/README.md

 Action getAllFubar = this.GetAllFubar;
 ```

-Fire off the breaker, it'll eat exceptions, anything that bubbles up "should" be the breaker tripping (or failing...what...I'm not perfect):
+Try using the circuit, it'll eat exceptions and trip, anything that bubbles up "should" be the breaker tripping as an open exception (or it failed...what...I'm not perfect):
 ```
 try
 {